 For standard customer deployments, we typically achieve cash flow breakeven, on a direct variable cost-basis, in less than a year from the date of execution of the contract.
-Our net income (loss) and cash flows provided by operating activities are significantly influenced by our ability to recognize deferred revenue by deploying new "go-live" miles, our ability to bill and collect in a timely manner, and our planned increases in headcount and operating expenses to support our growth.
+Our net income and cash flows provided by operating activities are significantly influenced by our ability to recognize deferred revenue by deploying new "go-live" miles, our ability to bill and collect in a timely manner, and our planned increases in headcount and operating expenses to support our growth.

-Net cash provided by operating activities decreased \$3.2 million from the three months ended March 31, 2019 to the three months ended March 31, 2020 primarily due to a decrease in cash collected from customers, driven by the timing of executing contracts and renewals, which impacted the timing of billings and collections.
+Net cash provided by operating activities decreased \$2.5 million from the six months ended June 30, 2019 to the six months ended June 30, 2020 primarily due to a \$2.0 million decrease in cash collected from customers, driven by the timing of executing contracts and renewals, which impacted the timing of billings and collections and \$0.3 million increase in payments including insurance and software subscriptions.